 But whether your home has a neutral wire running through it or not, there are a few smart devices that don’t require one at all — simplifying your smart home building process.

-EVVR’s In-Wall Relay Zigbee light switch is one such device, requiring no neutral wire to run.
-Without the neutral wire, homeowners are given the opportunity to utilise more smart lights throughout their living spaces without worrying about rewiring the electrical system within the walls and ceilings.
-A no neutral wire-required wireless switch makes functionality the top priority by eliminating the need for wiring without compromising on the performance.
+EVVR's In-Wall Relay Zigbee switch is one such device requiring no neutral wire to run.
+Without the neutral wire, homeowners can utilize more Zigbee smart lights throughout their living spaces without worrying about rewiring the electrical system within the walls and ceilings and affecting the existing decoration of the room.
+A no neutral wire, wireless Zigbee light switch makes functionality the top priority by eliminating the need for wiring without compromising performance.

 Some of the advantages of the Zigbee light switch with no neutral include:

-Increase security measures by using smart switches, which you can control from the palm of your hand at any time.
-That means anyone with access can turn the lights on or off without being home.
+Increase security measures by using zigbee switch, which you can control from the palm of your hand at any time.
+That means anyone with access can turn the zigbee smart lights on or off without being home.
 This can be specifically helpful when on vacation or out of town for business: Homeowners can turn the lights on from afar to create the illusion that they’re in the house.
 They can also set the smart switch on a schedule or manually turn the lights on and off on their own time.

-Homeowners can save money with the smart switch by programming when the lights go on and off.
+Homeowners can save money with the zigbee smart switch by programming when the lights go on and off.
 With the opportunity to control the lights from any location at any time, homeowners are given the chance to save electricity and conserve energy over time.
-Plus, one smart light switch can simultaneously control multiple lights at once, which could ultimately save on replacing smart bulbs.
+Plus, one smart light switch can simultaneously control multiple lights at once, which could ultimately save on replacing smart bulbs with Zigbee light switch.

 Enjoy a dimming option.